hardcamls/zprize/ntt_build_instructions.md

 ## Benchmarking Latency

-We provide scipts to benchmark latency.
+We provide scripts to benchmark latency.
 To run them:

 1. Navigate to `zprize/ntt/fpga/test`